-Providing healthier foods and drinks and reducing the availability of unhealthy alternatives can also help meet the recommendations in the Victorian Department of Health's Healthy Choices guidelines.
-We need to surround our kids with delicious, healthy foods and drinks, wherever they spend their time.
-It's time to switch up the snacks, so let's get started today!
+Providing healthier snacks and reducing the availability of unhealthy alternatives such as confectionary is also a recommendation in the Victorian Department of Health's Healthy Choices guidelines.
+We need to surround our kids with delicious, healthy food and drinks, wherever they spend their time.
+It's time to switch up the snacks so let's get started today!

-Making changes to your community facility kiosk or vending machine might seem overwhelming but there are small changes you can do to get started.
+Making changes to your sport and recreation facility kiosk or vending machine might seem overwhelming but there are small changes you can do to get started.
 You can 'Switch up the snacks' with the following 'bite' sized actions:

-- Switch to healthier snacks offer mostly healthier snack options like lightly salted popcorn, rice crackers, cheese and crackers, trail mixes, muesli bars, fruit salad or seasonal whole fruit.
-Reduce the amount of confectionary items and unhealthy snacks available. - Keep confectionary and unhealthy snacks out of sight all confectionary and unhealthy snacks removed from front counter or from point of sale, or from top half of the vending machine if applicable still able to be purchased but not readily viewed or accessible to customers.
+- Switch to healthier snacks offer mostly healthier (GREEN and AMBER) snack options like lightly salted popcorn, rice crackers, cheese and crackers, trail mixes, muesli bars, fruit salad or seasonal whole fruit and reduce the amount of confectionary items and unhealthy (RED) snacks available. - Keep confectionary and unhealthy snacks out of sight all confectionary and unhealthy snacks removed from front counter or from point of sale, or from the top half of the vending machine if applicable still able to be purchased but not readily viewed or accessible to customers. - Switch to healthier ice-creams no more than half of the ice cream freezers filled with chocolate-coated and other unhealthy (RED) options replace with healthier (AMBER) options including reduced fat and fruit-based options.